Preschool 's enrollment quest needs fine balance

 Younger infants require more adult attendants, which would add to their hiring costs.
 More 3- and 4-year-old children allows for fewer adults per child - according to state regulations - and could potentially lower their overall costs.

-But it would hurt the school's goal of providing a stimulating educational experience across all age groups, which brings Bruder to the second challenge.
+But it would hurt the school's goal of providing a stimulating educational experience across all age groups, which brings Coach Bruder to the second challenge.

 An influx in older children would benefit the school regardless, but the challenge would be in ensuring that any incoming students who may have not had a similar educational background be brought up to the preschool's standards without feeling left out - or holding the other students back.